CORSMAL/Visual/README.md

 2. Run *demo/generate_video_inference.py* passing as arguments the path to the directory of RGB (.mp4) videos and depth files (.png).

 ## Demo
+*demo/generate_video_inference.py* runs the demo of the proposed method and creates the submission .csv file.

 ### Running arguments
+The running arguments of the python demo are:
+* `path_to_video_dir`: path to the directory containing RGB .mp4 videos
+* `path_to_dpt_dir`: path to the directory containing the depth .png images These arguments are loaded as strings, hence the inverted commas must be used e.g. "home/dataset/rgb_images".

 ### Running examples
+    # Run demo
+    python demo/generate_video_inference.py --path_to_video_dir <PATH_TO_VIDEO_DIR> --path_to_dpt_dir <PATH_TO_DPT_DIR>

 ## Data format
 ### Input
+The proposed method uses both RGB and depth images, in particular: the detection/segmentation model uses RGB, the 5 candidate selection uses RGB, masks, depth, and the encoder model uses RGB images.

 ### Output
+The output of final stage of the encoder is a float value in range [0, 1].
+In the demo is shown how to provide the output in the appropriate range.

 ## Contacts
 If you have any further enquiries, question, or comments, please contact <email>XXXX</email>.
 If you would like to file a bug report or a feature request, use the Github issue tracker.

 ## License
 This work is licensed under the MIT License.
 To view a copy of this license, see [LICENSE](LICENSE).